cassiux/GitDo/README.md

-GitCool
+GitDo
 =======

-GitCool is a tool to help newbies to use GitHub
+GitDo is a tool to help newbies to use GitHub